‘Goblin’ Korean Drama Ep 10 Recap: The Grim Reaper And Sunny’s Past Explained

 Is it his sin to allow himself to be manipulated by the evil whispers of his power-hungry counsel and tutor, Park Joong Won?
 It is possible considering that Samshin, the Goddess of Birth and Fate played by Lee El, mentioned in an earlier episode that the two were fated to meet and love each other.

-Of course, this is only mere speculation though what we’re sure of thus far is that Sunny is truly Kim Sun, the Goblin’s sister.
+Of course, this is only mere speculation, though.
+What we’re sure of thus far is that Sunny is truly Kim Sun, the Goblin’s sister.

 Goblin is a Korean drama about an immortal being cursed to live on and become a lonely guardian and protector of souls and would only die and achieve peace if his bride pulls the sword that keeps him immortal.
-It is by far one of the highest rating Korean primetime drama shows all in South Korea and is quickly becoming a favorite all over the world.
+It is by far one of the highest-rated Korean primetime drama shows in all South Korea and is quickly becoming a favorite all over the world.

 [Featured Image by tvN]